tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

    - Implement the Test as a callable unit (function/method) whose inputs correspond to the `Information Element`(s) and any supported `Parameter`(s).
    - If your API exposes a `Parameter`,
      - it must accept the **string literal** default value exactly as it appears in the Test descriptor [see Section 2.3.2.4 “Default Value Strings in Parameters (normative)”](#2324-default-value-strings-in-parameters-(normative)).
-     - it may also support other **string literal** values of that `Parameter` to produce different behavior..
      - it may also support other **string literal** values of that `Parameter` to produce different behavior.

 1. **Write a Unit Test**